What RIVM does

 RIVM records information pertaining to the quality and effectiveness of interventions in the Intervention Database, referred to as the ‘I Database’.
-Information about all lifestyle interventions currently in use in the Netherlands can be accessed by professionals from municipal health departments, local mental health services, domiciliary care organizations, sports services, etc. The database is clearly organized and enables users to search the interventions according to various criteria, such as target group, setting (e.g. neighbourhood, school or workplace) or health topic.
+Information about all lifestyle interventions currently in use in the Netherlands can be accessed by professionals from municipal health departments, local mental health services, domiciliary care organisations, sports services, etc. The database is clearly organised and enables users to search the interventions according to various criteria, such as target group, setting (e.g. neighbourhood, school or workplace) or a health topic.

 Alongside detailed information about lifestyle interventions, RIVM also offers practical support to help professionals promote public health.
 We have a Service Desk which will answer questions from the field, and we have set up online networks which enable professionals to share their knowledge and experience.
 RIVM organizes regional conferences and retains the services of experts to help the field manage complex issues.
 Other forms of practical support include publications such as guidelines, brochures and summaries, all of which help professionals to implement the interventions quickly and easily.

-Although RIVM itself conducts very little direct research into lifestyle interventions, we do collect, collate and validate knowledge (both scientific and practical) about lifestyle interventions.
+Although RIVM conducts very little direct research into lifestyle interventions, we collect, collate and validate knowledge (both scientific and practical) about lifestyle interventions.
 Several RIVM centres are involved in this process.